AmosNyangiri/customer-spending-prediction/README.md

 ## Overview

 This project analyzes customer spending behavior using Multiple Linear Regression (MLR).
-The study quantifies the relationship between customer demographic and financial characteristics — such as age, loyalty years and preferred spending category — and their spending scores on a scale of 1 to 100.
+The study quantifies the relationship between customer demographic, financial and behavioural characteristics — such as age, loyalty years and preferred spending category and their spending scores on a scale of 1 to 100.

 ---